 Duration: 5 days.

 When to choose this training: Foundational training is for new members of Intensively trained DBT teams who want to get up to speed with the theory and practice of DBT.
-Choose this training if you have joined a DBT team that has been Intensively trained by DBTNZ or Behavioral Tech.
+Choose this training if you have joined a DBT team that has been Intensively trained by DBTNZ, Behavioral Tech or its international affiliates.

 Who is it for: new members of intensively trained teams.